btcpayserver/btcpayserver/SECURITY.md

 ##### 3. Out of Scope
 <!-- What's out of scope?
 Thinking here about custom deployments, plugins that are not created by BTCPay (this includes kukks plugins that should be reported to him directly). -->
-1. Any BTCPay Server deployment that has been cutomized in any way.
+1. Any BTCPay Server deployment that has been customized in any way.
 To facilitate reproducibility, please verify that the BTCPay Server instance is based on the un-altered source-code or [Docker Container](https://hub.docker.com/r/btcpayserver/btcpayserver).
 2. Any BTCPay Server plugin that is not authored by `btcpayserver` as stated by the author tag in-app.

 ##### 4. Preferred Reporting Template